 On Tuesday, May 2, residents in the Ann Arbor Public Schools district will vote on a tax proposal to fund building repairs and other infrastructure projects.
 It's called a sinking fund millage.

 The term "sinking fund" refers to the type of account into which tax proceeds are deposited.
-It's sometimes known as a pay-as-you-go approach to funding building renovations and additions, furniture, equipment, security improvements and other school infrastructure.
+It's sometimes known as a pay-as-you-go approach to funding building renovations and additions, playground equipment, security improvements and other school infrastructure.
 The money can't be used for salaries or other administrative costs.

 Currently, AAPS levies a 1-mill sinking fund tax that expires in 2019.
 The district is proposing to replace that with a 10-year, 2.5-mill annual tax.
 If approved, the tax would raise about $20 million in its first year, and roughly $200 million over the next decade.